Dr. Stephanie L. McNulty

 Founding Member, North American Participatory Budgeting Research Board, now Global PB Research Board.
 2014-2022.

 Member, Feakins Foundation Board of Directors.
-2017-present.
+2017-2023.

 Co-founder, Lancaster Neighbor Fund 2017-present.